canonical-web-and-design/developer.ubuntu.com/templates/pages/index.md

 tutorial_feed: true
 ----

-# Millions of developers use Ubuntu to write, build and deploy their code
+# Use Ubuntu to write, build and deploy your code

 ## What will you do with Ubuntu?